 E-scooters are a great sustainable way to get around the city.
 Not only are they fun, affordable, and convenient, they also promote a healthy and active lifestyle.
 They can also help reduce traffic congestion, emissions, and parking issues.The Dangers of Electric Scooters

 On the flip side, e-scooters also pose a risk when being ridden carelessly.
 Accidents involving e-scooters can be deadly if the rider falls off or if the scooter malfunctions.
 The potential of serious injuries is remarkably high if scooter operators:

 - Ride recklessly at high speeds in pedestrian areas.

 - Park the scooters improperly on sidewalks and pedestrian routes.

 - Run into an object or get hit by a car.

 - Don’t wear a helmet or other protective gear.

 - Break the e-scooter laws

-Like all other personal transportation, e-scooter operators must obey traffic laws and general rules of the road.
+Like all other personal transportation, e-scooter operators must obey traffic laws and the general rules of the road.
 The e-scooter laws in California state that riders:

 - Must have a valid driver’s license or permit.